This topic describes Pivotal Web Services (PWS) runtime components.

 The OAuth2 server (the UAA) and Login Server work together to provide identity management.

 The Cloud Controller (CC) directs the deployment of applications.
-To push an app to Cloud Foundry, you target the Cloud Controller.
-The Cloud Controller then directs the Diego Brain through the CC-Bridge to coordinate individual Diego cells to stage and run applications.
+To push an app to PWS, you target the Cloud Controller.
+The Cloud Controller then directs the Diego Brain through the CC-Bridge components to coordinate individual Diego cells to stage and run applications.

 The nsync, BBS, and Cell Rep components work together along a chain to keep apps running.
 At one end is the user.
 At the other end are the instances of applications running on widely-distributed VMs, which may crash or become unavailable.